mina-ghalii/XcodegenExample/README.md

 ## Installation
-To install this project on your macboook write in the terminal of the project directory "make setup".
+To install this project on your macboook write in the terminal of the project directory `make setup`.